A case study of multiple wave solutions in a reaction-diffusion system using invariant manifolds and global bifurcations: Homoclinic bifurcations, wave pulses, and chaos

 As for the homoclinic bifurcation $h_q$ at the equilibrium $\mb{q}$, the associated Jacobian matrix of \eqref{sist} at $\mb{q}$ has a pair of complex-conjugate stable eigenvalues $\mu_{1,2}^s\in\mathbb{C}$ and a pair of complex-conjugate unstable eigenvalues $\mu_{1,2}^u\in\mathbb{C}$, with ${\rm Re}(\mu_{1,2}^s)<0$ and ${\rm Re}(\mu_{1,2}^u)>0$.
-The structure of the eigenvalues of $\mb{q}$ as a function of $(m,d)\in h_q$ is shown in figure~\ref{fig:vphomps}.
+The structure of the eigenvalues of $\mb{q}$ as a function of $(m,d)\in h_q$ is shown in Fig.~\ref{fig:vphomps}.
 We say that $\mb{q}$ is a {\em focus-focus} or {\em bi-focus}.
 The resulting homoclinic orbit $\Gamma_q$ features a spiral-type convergence to $\mb{q}$ as $z\rightarrow\pm\infty$.
-Figure~\ref{fig:hom_q} shows three different examples of such homoclinic orbit in the left column, and their respective time series in the right one.
-The values of parameters $(m,d)$ for each case correspond to those marked as $\diamondsuit,$ $\Box$ and $\times$ along the curve $h_q$ in {figure}~\ref{fig:bifurcacion}.
-In the {left-hand side} column of {figure}~\ref{fig:hom_q}, the amplitude of the oscillations increases as the point $(m,d)$ moves to the right along the curve $h_q$.
+Fig.~\ref{fig:hom_q} shows three different examples of such homoclinic orbit in the left column, and their respective time series in the right one.
+The values of parameters $(m,d)$ for each case correspond to those marked as $\diamondsuit,$ $\Box$ and $\times$ along the curve $h_q$ in Fig.~\ref{fig:bifurcacion}.
+In the {left-hand side} column of Fig.~\ref{fig:hom_q}, the amplitude of the oscillations increases as the point $(m,d)$ moves to the right along the curve $h_q$.
 As a result, the corresponding wave pulses in panels (a2)-(b2)-(c2) develop more oscillations ---as $(m,d)$ moves to the right along $h_q$--- before converging to the equilibrium values as $z\rightarrow\infty$.
 The spirals and oscillations that are visible in panels (a1)-(b1)-(c1) and in panels (a2)-(b2)-(c2), respectively, are associated with the stable eigenvalues $\mu_{1,2}^s$ of $\mb{q}$.
-There is another set of oscillations as $z\rightarrow-\infty$ which are associated with the unstable eigenvalues $\mu_{1,2}^u$; however, since ${\rm Im}(\mu_{1,2}^u)<{\rm Im}(\mu_{1,2}^s)$ (see figure \ref{fig:vphomps} again), these spirals are relatively less pronounced and hard to see in {figure}~\ref{fig:hom_q}.
-Nevertheless, like the case of the homoclinic orbit to $\mb{p}$, here both populations tend to increase and decrease their densities simultaneously along any given traveling pulse.
+There is another set of oscillations as $z\rightarrow-\infty$ which are associated with the unstable eigenvalues $\mu_{1,2}^u$; however, since ${\rm Im}(\mu_{1,2}^u)<{\rm Im}(\mu_{1,2}^s)$ (see Fig.~\ref{fig:vphomps} again), these spirals are relatively less pronounced and hard to see in Fig.~\ref{fig:hom_q}.
+Nevertheless, like the case of the homoclinic orbit to $\mb{p}$, here both $\mb u$ and $\mb v$ tend to increase and decrease simultaneously along any given traveling pulse.

 The homoclinic bifurcation at the focus-focus equilibrium $\mb{q}$ induces chaotic dynamics for every $(m,d)\in h_q$.
 Indeed, the presence of the homoclinic orbit $\Gamma_q$ to a focus-focus equilibrium is accompanied by horseshoe dynamics in cross sections near $\Gamma_q$ and, hence, an infinite number of saddle periodic orbits in a neighbourhood of $\Gamma_q$~\cite{kuznetsov,shilnikovruso}.
 Furthermore, in this setting, the {\em saddle quantity} is defined as $\sigma_2={\rm Re}(\mu_{1,2}^s)+{\rm Re}(\mu_{1,2}^u)$.
 Since $\sigma_2>0$ for every $(m,d)\in h_q$, it follows that there are no stable periodic orbits near $\Gamma_q$~\cite{foco-foco,sandstede}.